 The news about chiropractors helping high profile individuals across all industries create a natural hype for the profession.
 Even more so because most people don’t understand the ‘why’ behind it.
 When the attention is given to something; there's always someone or something that will try to bring it down.
 You can't please everybody.

 What Do You Think?

-Chiropractic is under a spotlight.
-The profession has started to receive attention by many.
+Chiropractic is under a spotlight and the profession has started to receive attention by many.
 Is it because chiropractic is controversial?
 Or is it because many are starting to realise that mainstream medicine is failing?
 Look around you, people are getting sicker by the day.
-Today we are living in a time where many people are more drawn to natural therapies, the concept of wellness, healthy diet and lifestyle.
-People are becoming more aware.
+Today we are living in a time where more and more are drawn to natural therapies, the concept of wellness, healthy diet and lifestyle changes.

-This article was to outline few of the main points why chiropractic is controversial.
-I don't care if you disagree with chiropractic care.
-But I do care if your judgement is based on nothing.
-I do care and want the best for you and your family.
-Don’t take my word for it, go and experience it for yourselves.
-Maybe in the end, chiropractic won’t be right for you (or as I like to say, “You’re not ready for it yet”).
-But maybe it will turn out to be your 'thing' and potentially prevent your house from catching a fire.
+This article was to outline few of the points why chiropractic is controversial.
+I wouldn't care if you disagreed with chiropractic but I would if your judgement was based off nothing.
+If that's the case, you're missing out!
+Don’t just take my word for it, go and experience it for yourself.
+Maybe chiropractic won’t be right for you (or as I would like to say, “You’re not ready for it, yet”).
+But maybe it will turn out to be your thing!

 Maybe chiropractic will facilitate your life journey of health and prevention.
 And just maybe, chiropractic will prevent "your house from catching a fire".